microsoft/PubSec-Info-Assistant/README.md

-docs/features/ | Detailed documentation of specific features and development level configuration for Information Assistant. docs/ | Other supporting documentation that is primarily linked to from the other markdown files. functions/ | The pipeline of Azure Functions that handle the document extraction and chunking as well as the custom CosmosDB logging. infra/ | The Terraform scripts that deploy the entire IA copilot template.
-The overall copilot template is orchestrated via the `main.tf` file but most of the resource deployments are modularized under the **core** folder. pipelines/ | Azure DevOps pipelines that can be used to enable CI/CD deployments of the copilot template. scripts/environments/ | Deployment configuration files.
+docs/features/ | Detailed documentation of specific features and development level configuration for Information Assistant. docs/ | Other supporting documentation that is primarily linked to from the other markdown files. functions/ | The pipeline of Azure Functions that handle the document extraction and chunking as well as the custom CosmosDB logging. infra/ | The Terraform scripts that deploy the entire IA agent template.
+The overall agent template is orchestrated via the `main.tf` file but most of the resource deployments are modularized under the **core** folder. pipelines/ | Azure DevOps pipelines that can be used to enable CI/CD deployments of the agent template. scripts/environments/ | Deployment configuration files.
 This is where all external configuration values will be set. scripts/ | Supporting scripts that perform the various deployment tasks such as infrastructure deployment, Azure WebApp and Function deployments, building of the webapp and functions source code, etc. These scripts align to the available commands in the `Makefile`. tests/ | Functional Test scripts that are used to validate a deployed Information Assistant's document processing pipelines are working as expected.
 Makefile | Deployment command definitions and configurations.
 You can use `make help` to get more details on available commands.
 README.md | Starting point for this repo.
-It covers overviews of the copilot template, Responsible AI, Environment, Deployment, and Usage of the copilot template.
+It covers overviews of the agent template, Responsible AI, Environment, Deployment, and Usage of the agent template.

 ### References